 - ¼ t. kosher salt

 - Preheat oven to 350 degrees Fahrenheit.
-Spray a muffin tin (or two) with nonstick spray and set aside.
+Spray a muffin tin with nonstick spray and set aside.
+Combine the milk and vinegar.
+Set aside.

 - In a medium bowl measure the flour, baking powder, baking soda, and kosher salt then set aside.

-- In the bowl of a stand mixer mix together the vegetable oil, both sugars, and vanilla on medium speed.
+- In the bowl of a stand mixer mix together the vegetable oil, sugar, and vanilla on medium speed.

 - Add the eggs one at a time to the oil mixture beating well after each addition.
 Scrape the sides of the bowl with a spatula to make sure everything is incorporated.